kubernetes/community/CLA.md

 ## Troubleshooting

-If you have problems signing the CLA, send an email message to: `helpdesk@rt.linuxfoundation.org`.
+If you encounter any problems signing the CLA, log a ticket with the Linux Foundation ID group through the [Linux Foundation Support Site].

+Should you have any issues using the LF Support Site, send a message to the backup e-mail support address <login-issues@jira.linuxfoundation.org>

 Someone from the CNCF will respond to your ticket to help.